minima-global/minidocs/docs/learn/theblockchain.md

 **Current level:** The level representing how deep in the Cascading Chain a particular Super Block is currently positioned.

 **Super Level:** Also the Maximum Level.
-The level representing the furthest depth a Super Block could reach on the Cascade.
-(Determined at random by the amount of PoW used to mine the block.)
+The level representing the furthest depth a Super Block could reach on the Cascade (determined at random by the difficulty level achieved during the process of mining the TxPoW unit).

-**Base Weight:** A block’s base weight is equal to the difficulty value.
-This also represents the average number of hashes that would be required to meet this Block target value.
+**Base Weight:** A block’s base weight is equal to its difficulty value.
+This is the average number of hashes that would be required to meet this Block’s difficulty target.

-**Current Weight:** The base weight multiplied by a factor dependant on the current level the block is positioned in, such that Current Weight = Base weight * 2 <sup>Current level no.</sup>.
+**Current Weight:** The base weight multiplied by a factor dependant on the level in the Cascade the block is currently positioned in, such that Current Weight = Base weight * 2 <sup>Current level no.</sup>.

-**Branch:** The main chain (TxPoW Tree) starts at the tip of the Cascade and consists of the most recent 1024 blocks which have not yet been committed to the cascade.
-If, by chance, two blocks with the same block number are found, there may be multiple branches off the main chain.
+**Branch:** The main chain (TxPoW Tree) starts at the tip of the Cascade and consists of the most recent 1024 blocks which have not yet been committed to the Cascade.
+If, due to network latency, two blocks with the same block number are found, there may be multiple branches off the main chain.

-**A diagram of the Cascading Chain at a point in time** **Note:** this diagram demonstrates a Cascade with test parameters (only 2 blocks at each level).
-In reality there are a maximum of 128 blocks at each level.
+**Diagram of the Cascading Chain at a point in time**

+**Note:** *this diagram illustrates a Cascade and Main chain with test parameters (only 2 blocks at each level).
+In practice there are a maximum of 128 blocks at each level.*

 Diagram: Cascading Chain and Main chain